-\\\\Why are shortkeys considered in the category 'problem solving'? \\\\See Figures 37a and 37b for examples of platform-specific shortkeys:
+Why are shortkeys considered in the category 'problem solving'?
+See Figures 37a and 37b for examples of platform-specific shortkeys:

-Figure 22a-iPad shortkeys; 37b-Chromebook shortkeys
+Figure 37a-iPad shortkeys; 37b-Chromebook shortkeys

-If you can't read these posters, visit this website for a free download of these posters and others (http://askatechteacher.com/getting-started/free-posters/).
-You'll find a lot of posters at this site that are used in this book.
-Feel free to grab any you'd like (of course, provide proper credit to Ask a Tech Teacher©).
+If you can't read these posters, zoom in (if you have a digital copy of this book) or find most of them in the back of the book.
 Board presentations provide an authentic method of practicing presentation skills discussed in Common Core under 'Speaking and Listening'.
 While students are signing up, classmates can practice keyboarding or visit inquiry-based websites you've listed on the class internet start page (or wherever you collect links for class use).
-Remind students that Important Keys guiz is next week.
-Discuss Problem Solving.
-This is a life skill that transcends a subject.
-Expect students to transfer knowledge to all parts of life.
-TOPIC Review article at lesson end: "How to Teach Students to Solve Problems". \Discuss what it means to be a 'problem solver'.
+Remind students that Important Keys quiz is next week.
+Discuss Problem Solving, life skill that transcends a subject.
+Review article at lesson end: "How to Teach Students to Solve Problems".
+Discuss what it means to be a 'problem solver'.
 Who do students go to when they need a problem solved?
 Do students believe that person gets it right more often than others?
 Would they believe most people are wrong half the time?
 When students face a problem, try to solve it before asking for assistance.
 Use strategies in Figure 38 How to Solve a Problem.
 Discuss 'Big Idea': Is problem solving 'cerebrally-stimulating?
 Is it fun?
 Why or why not?
 Discuss quotes in Figure 39.
 Discuss student responsibility to make up missed classes.
-How is this 'problem solving'? \Discuss why you ask students to solve hardware problems independently.
-Problem solving is closely aligned with logical thinking, critical thinking, reasoning, and habits of mind.
-Discuss characteristics of a 'problem solver' (from Common Core Standards for
+How is this 'problem solving'?
+Discuss why you ask students to solve hardware problems independently.
+Problem solving is aligned with logical thinking, critical thinking, reasoning, and habits of mind.
+Discuss characteristics of a 'problem solver' (from CC for Mathematical Practice):

 - Use appropriate tools strategically.

 - Attend to precision.

 - Make sense of problems and persevere in solving them.

-- Value evidence.